eslint/rfcs/designs/2022-eslint-to-esm/README.md

     How will this RFC be documented?
 Does it need a formal announcement on the ESLint blog to explain the motivation?
 -->
+Yes.
+When ESLint V9 is released, it is recommended that users upgrade to ESM, CJS will no longer be supported in V10.

 ## Drawbacks